Opinion | Romney is the guy who can’t please anyone — and he’s humble enough to accept it

 His choice to follow President Trump’s lead and allow the confirmation process to go forward has only earned him new enemies.
 In the nation’s capital, Romney remains the loneliest ranger — loved by none, hated — by turns — by nearly all.

-Last year, when he was the sole Republican to vote for Trump’s conviction in his impeachment trial, Romney briefly enjoyed the adoration of the left.
+In February, when he was the sole Republican to vote for Trump’s conviction in his impeachment trial, Romney briefly enjoyed the adoration of the left.
 Profiles in courage were written, and the Utah senator was feted as the right kind of Republican, one who votes his conscience even when it hurts him personally.

 At the same time, the right pilloried and reviled him.
 Trump backers deemed him a traitor and a self-serving revenge-seeker.